What is a bridge loan?

 Home sellers are currently in a strong position to hold out for the best possible deal.
 And they’re much less likely to wait for a buyer to sell his existing home.

-A bridge loan gives the buyer the ability to make an offer that is not contingent on selling a home thereby having better odds of getting the offer accepted.
+A bridge loan helps with cash flow and gives the buyer the ability to make an offer that is not contingent on selling a home thereby having better odds of getting the offer accepted.

 You can use bridge loans in a couple of ways.
 If you can afford it, you can borrow the down payment on the new property and then carry the costs of two mortgages and the bridge loan.
-Or you might be able to pay off your entire existing mortgage, plus your down payment on the new home, with a bigger bridge loan.
+Or you might be able to pay off your entire first mortgage, plus your down payment on the new house, with a bigger bridge loan.

 Typically, these loans don’t require monthly payments (or they may have smaller, interest-only ones), at least for the first few months.
 Instead, they’re usually repayable in full — including accrued interest if you haven’t been paying that as you go along — when you close on your sale.